Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: HV approximation for large Gaussian spatial data

 \subsection{Fast computation using incomplete Cholesky factorization}

-For notational and computational convenience, we assume now that each conditioning set $\condset_i$ consists of at most $N$ elements of $\bx$.
-For example, this can be achieved by setting $|\sx_\jm|\leq r$ with $r = N/(M+1)$.
-Then $\bU$ can be computed using general expressions for the Vecchia approximation in $\order(nN^3)$ time \citep[e.g.,][]{Katzfuss2017a}.
-Alternatively, inference can be carried out using multi-resolution decompositions \citep{Katzfuss2015,Katzfuss2017b,Jurek2018} in $\order(nN^2)$, but these algorithms are fairly involved.
+For notational and computational convenience, we assume now that each conditioning set $\condset_i$ consists of at most $\condsetN$ elements of $\bx$.
+For example, this can be achieved by setting $|\sx_\jm|\leq r$ with $r = \condsetN/(M+1)$.
+Then $\bU$ can be computed using general expressions for the Vecchia approximation in $\order(n\condsetN^3)$ time \citep[e.g.,][]{Katzfuss2017a}.
+Inference using the related multi-resolution decomposition \citep{Katzfuss2015,Katzfuss2017b,Jurek2018} can be carried out in $\order(n\condsetN^2)$ time, but these algorithms are fairly involved.

-Instead, we show here how HV inference can be carried out in $\order(nN^2)$ time using standard sparse-matrix algorithms, including the incomplete Cholesky factorization, based on at most $nN$ entries of $\bfSigma$.
+Instead, we show here how HV inference can be carried out in $\order(n\condsetN^2)$ time using standard sparse-matrix algorithms, including the incomplete Cholesky factorization, based on at most $n\condsetN$ entries of $\bfSigma$.
 Our algorithm, which is based on ideas in \citet{Schafer2017}, is much simpler than multi-resolution decompositions.

 The incomplete Cholesky factorization \citep[e.g.,][]{Golub2012}, denoted by $\ichol(\bA, \bS)$ and given in Algorithm \ref{alg:ic0}, is identical to the standard Cholesky factorization of the matrix $\bA$, except that we skip all operations that involve elements that are not in the sparsity pattern represented by the zero-one matrix $\bS$.
 It is important to note that to compute $\bL=\ichol(\bA, \bS)$ for a large dense matrix $\bA$, we do not actually need to form or access the entire $\bA$; instead, to reduce memory usage and computational cost, we simply compute $\bL=\ichol(\bA \circ \bS, \bS)$ based on the sparse matrix $\bA \circ \bS$, where $\circ$ denotes element-wise multiplication.
 Thus, while we write expressions like $\bL=\ichol(\bA, \bS)$ for notational simplicity below, this should always be read as $\bL=\ichol(\bA \circ \bS, \bS)$.